Ihor Reptyukh

-Ihor Reptyukh (born 18 June 1994) is a Ukrainian male cross-country skier and biathlete.
+Ihor Reptyukh (born 18 June 1994) is a Ukrainian male Para cross-country skier and biathlete.
 He has represented Ukraine at the Paralympics in 2014 and 2018 claiming 4 medals in his Paralympic career including a gold medal which he claimed during the 2018 Winter Paralympics.

 Career

 Ihor Reptyukh made his Paralympic debut during the 2014 Winter Paralympics and claimed a solitary silver medal in the 4 x 2.5 km relay open event.

 Ihor claimed his first Paralympic gold medal during the 2018 Winter Paralympics after clinching a gold medal in the 20km free standing event.
 He also achieved his first Paralympic medal for biathlon in his career, after claiming a bronze medal in the men's 7.5km standing event and followed it up with a silver medal in the men's 12.5km standing event.